-Scholarly papers are published in the Articles section of the CITAR Journal and are subject to a peer-review process.
+Scholarly papers are published in the Articles section of the CITAR Journal and are subject to a double-blind peer review process.
 Review texts are published in the Reviews section of the CITAR Journal and are not subject to peer-review.

-Authors are notified of acceptance, rejection or the need for revision within two months.
+Authors are notified of acceptance, rejection or the need for revision within two months (this is an approximate period, specific submissions may take longer).
 Articles may be returned to the author for revisions once or more.

-Once a manuscript is accepted for publication, the editing and production process usually takes about four months.
+Once a manuscript is accepted for publication, the editing and production process usually takes about two months.